With a stable economy, high standard of living and beautiful environment, the Cayman Islands is also an ideal place for you to own property.

 Condominiums & Apartments

-At the beginning of July 2023, there were 916 condos listed for sale on CIREBA and 157 condos had sold, with an average of 96% of the asking price.
-When considering the market for condominiums in the Cayman Islands, it is often worth noting that there are two main sectors; condos located on Seven Mile Beach, which are often bought by overseas residents and are usually for 'daily rental' investment purposes, and others which are often inland apartments and townhouses.
+At the end of June 2024, there were 1,045 condos listed for sale on CIREBA and 242 had been sold in the first six months of 2024, with an average of 90% of the asking price.
+When considering the market for condominiums in the Cayman Islands, it is often worth noting that there are two main sectors; condos located on Seven Mile Beach (SMB), which are often bought by overseas residents and are usually for 'daily rental' investment purposes, and others which are often inland apartments and townhouses.
 As our 'New Developments' section shows, there is an ever-growing inventory of new condos.

 In addition, the appreciation seen on SMB has been continuous, and older properties with great beach frontage have benefitted the most.
 These have been prime material for redevelopment, benefitting from the Planning Department's decision to now allow building heights up to 10 floors on Seven Mile Beach.
 A case in point is the Lacovia units that used to sell for US$1,200,000 back in 2019, but the prices jumped to US$3.6 million when the redevelopment was unanimously approved by the strata members.
-When prices went under contract in 2022 and 2023, the lowest price was US$5,500,000 and the highest was US$30 million (for the penthouse).
-Prices on SMB vary depending on square footage, floor level and the view.
+A duplex in Lacovia is now selling for US$19 million, the penthouse is under contract for US$30 million, and the least expensive unit is selling for US$5.6 million (3-bed 3-bath).
+Note: Prices on SMB vary depending on square footage, floor level and unobstructed view.

 Warehousing